Dr. Emily Weiss explains again why we recommend stopping the food guarding assessment—and sending those dogs home!

 Then, at a workshop, someone asked me the hard question—“if the assessment is not a good predictor of food aggression, why do it?”
 Thank goodness for hard questions!

-When we look at the overall value of assessments like SAFER, for which there is some research to support some efficacy, we look at the tool as a whole as opposed to piecing out each assessment item.
-And given the research noted above, we have concluded that the food guarding assessment simply should not be conducted.
+Given the research noted above, we have concluded that the food guarding assessment simply should not be conducted.
 As the information (in this case, a dog food guards or does not food guard) has a very high likelihood of being a false positive or negative, so the best approach to food guarding, a natural, normal behavior, is to simply communicate the possibility of food guarding to all adopters.

 Even with this information, making any shifts—even a shift to free feeding or shifting the weight of the assessment item—has been tenuous.
 Even us behaviorists who are neck-deep in the data (Heather Mohan-Gibbons and Doctors Pam Reid, Amy Marder and myself), when talking of the elimination of the assessment, have each caught ourselves saying, “But I still want to know what he does during the assessment…” This is typically followed by some unintelligible mumbling, followed by some paraphrase of “I know it is not logical and does not make sense, but…”